 India has a rich history and many museums preserve its cultural and historical heritage.
 The country’s oldest museum holds a vast collection of ancient artifacts, rare sculptures, old coins and fossils.
 It was established in the early 19th century and remains one of the largest and most important museums in Asia.
 This museum helps people learn about India’s past and attracts visitors from all over the world.

 The Indian Museum in Kolkata, West Bengal, is the oldest and largest museum in India.
-Established in 1814, it is also the ninth oldest museums in the world.
-The museum has a vast collection of rare antiques, fossils, skeletons, mummies and ancient paintings.
-It was founded by the Asiatic Society of Bengal and was first curated by Nathaniel Wallich, a Danish botanist.
-Today, the museum is managed by the Ministry of Culture, Government of India.
+It was founded in 1814 and is also one of the oldest museums in the world.
+The museum houses a rich collection of ancient artifacts, fossils, mummies, skeletons, and paintings.
+It was started by the Asiatic Society of Bengal and first curated by Nathaniel Wallich, a Danish botanist.
+Today, it is run by the Ministry of Culture, Government of India.

 The Indian Museum was an idea that came from the Asiatic Society of Bengal, which was founded by Sir William Jones in 1784.
 The society wanted a place to collect and display man-made and natural objects.
 In 1814, Nathaniel Wallich proposed the idea of a museum, and it was created with five sections: archaeology, ethnology, technical, geology and zoology.